Table of Contents

 Definition / general

-- Aggressive T cell leukemia, composed of small to medium sized mature T cells, usually with high white blood cell (WBC) count and widespread organ involvement (Swerdlow: WHO Classification of Tumours of Haematopoietic and Lymphoid Tissues, Revised Edition, 2017)
+- T prolymphocytic leukemia (T PLL) is an aggressive, mature T cell leukemia, composed of small to medium sized mature T cells, usually with high white blood cell (WBC) count and widespread organ involvement

 Essential features